 - Ensure that your sensitive data is backed up regularly in case of a ransomware attack or system failure that causes loss of data.

 - Protect your most critical digital assets by segregating them and prioritizing them in your business continuity plan.

 - Inoculate yourself by encrypting sensitive data and enabling password protection and remote erasing capabilities on all devices containing sensitive data to secure data in case of device loss or theft.

 - Implement email security software that guards against email fraud, impostor email, phishing, malware and spam.

 - Keep all operating systems and software up-to-date with the latest security patches, especially highly targeted software like Microsoft Office apps.

 More Information About Preventing HIPAA Data Breaches

-- Article: Preventing HIPAA Data Breaches: Case Studies and Best Practices
+- Overview: Preventing HIPAA Data Breaches: Case Studies and Best Practices

 - Best Practices: Mobile Device Policies for Preventing HIPAA Data Breaches